WhoopsImTop/blue-angel-breisach/content/seiten/galerie.en.md

           link: /kontakt
   - type: contentblock
     mainHeadline: We're Looking for You
-    contentText: Ready to conquer the stage?
-Blue Angel - Stripclub is looking for talented strippers who want to bring their art to life with us.
-Become part of our seductive world and ignite your passion on stage.
+    contentText: Ready to take the stage?
+Blue Angel - Stripclub is looking for talented dancers & table girls who want to bring their art to life with us.
+Become a part of our seductive world and ignite your passion on stage.
       Apply today for an exciting career at Blue Angel.
     button:
       buttonText: Apply Now
       buttonLink: /jobs